kurrik/roomanna/blog.roomanna.com/src/site/posts/032-suspiria/body.md

   </div>
 </div>

-The tones in each scene are so dramatic that I've put palettes beneath the screenshots above to show how monochromatic these scenes are.
+I've put palettes beneath the
+screenshots above to show how monochromatic these scenes are.
 They run exclusively black/red, black/green, and black/blue, which, maybe not coincidentally, are the colors used in the three-strip Technicolor process.
-I have to wonder if these scenes were maybe only shot with a single strip, in order to save money on film and processing costs (in addition to giving the striking look).
+I have to wonder if these parts of the film were maybe only shot with a single strip, in order to save money on film and processing costs (in addition to giving the striking look).